astrazeneca-cgr-publications/PEACOK/README.md

 ## Folder structures

 * PEACOK.pdf: the most up to date PEACOK R package documentation.
-* varaible-info: This folder holds example UKB field definition file as well as the  data coding deifintionfile  that will be used by PEACOK package.
-Infomation on updating and modifying these files can be found in the README.rd file in coresponding sub folders.
-We also include the dat data-codes downloaded from UK biobank portal.
-The current version is 41065.
+* varaible-info: This folder holds example UKB field definition file as well as the  data coding definition file  that will be used by the package.
+Infomation on updating and modifying these files can be found in the README.md file in coresponding sub folders.
+We also include all the data codes downloaded from the UK Biobank portal.
+The current release is 41065.
 * versions: This folder will keep snapshots of each version when they are released.
-The companion R documentation PDF file will also be include in each sub folder.
+The companion R documentation PDF file will also be included in each sub folder.
 The current version of PEACOK is 1.0.7.
 * PEACOK: the source code folder for the current version of the package.
 * data: this folder will hold the example data sets to be used by PEACOK code examples.
 * examples: this folder will give code examples demostrating the package capabilities.